 But the main fun today was testing and revisiting THE mix – the most used and therefore most important for me – Burnt Sienna and Ultramarine Blue.
 It is the mix that I spend the most time looking for a perfect solution (a previous occasion) – perhaps because I have a very specific goal and am very sensitive to slight variations.
 With my architectural sketching preference getting the right warm grey, neutral grey, muted blue and muted brown mixes is a big deal.

 I have been wanting to do this exercise since I got home from Brazil primarily because I wanted to revisit Daniel Smith Quinacridone Burnt Orange QBO.
-It is a colour that I love and previously used extensively but in the last 18 months have not included it in my palette (except in my premix Steels Grey) One day in Rio Stephanie Bower was sharing her palette with us and mentioned QBO – well it got me thinking.
+It is a colour that I love and previously used extensively but in the last 18 months have not included it in my palette (except in my premix Steels Grey).
+One day in Rio Stephanie Bower was sharing her palette with us and mentioned QBO – well it got me thinking.
 You might not care for all the details… but it has to do with the blues I am using.
-These days it is DS Ultramarine – not French Ultramarine (it does makes a difference)
+These days it is DS Ultramarine.

 Daniel Smith: Quinacridone Burnt Orange (and DS Ultramarine Blue)